Justice Department reports more than $8 billion in alleged fraud tied to federal coronavirus aid programs

 The U.S. government also grappled with unprecedented identity theft involving the nation’s unemployment insurance program, which had been boosted to provide historically large sums and expanded to cover new categories of workers, including those who work in the gig economy.
 The DOJ said Thursday that federal officials had charged more than 430 defendants in these and other unemployment fraud-related cases.

 The agency did not provide a dollar amount, but other outside estimates recently have warned the number is expansive — and growing.
-One report from the Government Accountability Office estimated at least $2.3 billion in unemployment fraud as of last fall, but it warned the number is likely outdated and understated, since it did not include ongoing investigations that “may take a long time” to complete.
+One report from the Government Accountability Office identified at least $2.3 billion in unemployment fraud as of last fall, but it warned the number is likely outdated and understated, since it did not include ongoing investigations that “may take a long time” to complete.

 The widespread trouble stemmed in part from high-profile data breaches that left Americans’ information vulnerable on the “dark web.”
 The growing concern prompted the White House last week to announce a forthcoming executive order, aiming to “prevent and detect identity theft involving public benefits” broadly.